Data protection and the GDPR

 Among other things, you must be able to identify all data structures (including tables, entities, and fields) that contain personal information.
 You should establish mechanics that allow you to easily discover, deliver, update, and/or delete this data when requested by your customer.

-- For more information on how Dynamics 365 helps you with essential data tasks like discovering, managing, protecting, and reporting for your GDPR compliance see the guide Microsoft Dynamics 365 helps enable data privacy for GDPR compliance in the Microsoft Trust Center.
+- For more information on how Dynamics 365 for Customer Engagement helps you with essential data tasks like discovering, managing, protecting, and reporting for your GDPR compliance see the guide Microsoft Dynamics 365 helps enable data privacy for GDPR compliance in the Microsoft Trust Center.

 - For details about how to use the Dynamics 365 API to implement custom GDPR-related functionality for your Dynamics 365 for Marketing system, see the Developer Guide (Marketing).